Damiano-F/logistic-mngmt-tool/docs/source/models/part.rst

 Properties:

--   One list for each composite part
+-   One list for each composite part [local, constant]
--   Each list reports the required parts and theirs respective quantities in order to assemble a single composite part
+-   Each list reports the required parts and theirs respective quantities in order to assemble a single composite part [local, constant]

+Use Cases:

+-   Machines Estimate
+-   Operators Assignment
+-   PMIM Formation
+-   Takt Time
+-   From-to Chart Formation
+-